ssuukk/VRHelper/README.md

 is...) to just serve some files.

-So in this repository you can find a simple self-contained, stand-alone HTTP server that has just one purpose: serving video streams for Google Gear VR.
+So in this repository you can find a simple self-contained, stand-alone HTTP server that has just one purpose: serving video streams for Samsung Gear VR.

 # What can it do?